brunothg/x730-script/README.md

 # x730

-Command line interface for controlling the [Geekworm X730 expansion board](https://wiki.geekworm.com/X730) for the Raspberry Pi.
+Command line interface and driver for controlling the [Geekworm X730 expansion board](https://wiki.geekworm.com/X730) for the Raspberry Pi.

 > [!NOTE]
 >